 This tour will probably take 4 hours if you choose to visit the Ellis Island Museum (which is included in the price and which I would highly recommend), so I would bring snacks.

-I brought a water bottle and our favourite KIND bars and that held us over until we could get back for lunch.
+I brought a water bottle and our favorite KIND bars, which held us over until we could get back for lunch.
 There is a small concession stand on the ferry, but it sells only basics like pop or pretzels.

-KEEP IN MIND: while you are allowed to have these things on the ferry, they are not allowed in the statue.
-Bring two dollar bills (not coins!) as you will need to rent a locker while you are inside the crown.
+KEEP IN MIND: while you are allowed to have these things on the ferry, they are not allowed in the statute.
+Bring two dollar bills (not coins!) as you will need to rent a locker inside the crown.
 They are very strict about this, so don’t forget!
-Also note that the locker is a quarter of the size of a regular locker, so a full backpack may not fit inside.
+Also, note that the locker is a quarter of the size of a regular locker, so a full backpack may not fit inside.

 After making my way up the steps to the top, I could see why you were not allowed much more than your camera.
 There is barely enough room at the top for us tall people to stand up, and the stairs are STEEP.
 I could not even carry my jacket as I needed both hands to ensure that I didn’t fall on the way down.
 I would say that Crown Tickets are not for everyone.
 It is 352 steps to the top, and the stairs are very narrow.

 Ellis Island Immigration Museum was EXCELLENT.
 You do not have to get off here, but I would make the most of your $17.50 US dollars (or $21.50 US Dollar crown tickets) and stop off to have a look.